 If you don’t want to deal with the hassle of a

 2. Name Your Store

-The next steps are all about customizing your website.
-In terms of customization, choosing a name is one of the most important and fun steps!
+Now you need to customize your website.
+In terms of customization, choosing a name is one of the most important (and hopefully fun) steps!
 The website name catches the attention of your customers, sets the tone for their shopping experience, and lets them know what sort of items they can expect to find on your clothing website.

 Once you’ve settled on a name, you can purchase the domain to make your website easier to find.
 Most platforms come with

 - be easy to spell, pronounce, remember, and type (avoid punctuation marks, long words, etc.)

 - contain your brand name or keywords relevant to your industry

 - use a familiar domain extension, such as .com, .org, .net

 Website builders and ecommerce platforms make it easy to find the perfect look for your website.
 You’ll be able to choose from a wide variety of templates designed to best showcase the clothing you’re selling.
 There is often a cost associated with the